 The chapter I prohibition applies to 'undertakings'.
 The term 'undertaking' can cover any kind of entity, regardless of its legal status or the way in which it is financed, provided such entity is engaged in an 'economic activity' when carrying out the activity in question.
 Thus, public entities may qualify as undertakings when carrying out certain of their more commercial functions, but will not be classed as undertakings - and so will be exempt from the chapter I prohibition - when fulfilling their public tasks.
+The OFT's December 2011 guide on the application of the CA to public bodies clarifies that public bodies are subject to the CA when they are engaged in a supply of goods or services where that supply is of a 'commercial' nature, which, according to the OFT, is likely to be the case where the supply is in competition with private sector providers.

 As regards the purchasing practices of public bodies, the judgment of the UK's Competition Appeal Tribunal (CAT) in Bettercare II conflicts with subsequent judgments by the EU courts in Fenin v Commission.
 The EU courts focused in Fenin on the use to which the purchased products are put while the CAT in the Bettercare II judgment considered that the key issue was not the ultimate use of the products but whether the purchaser was in a position to generate the effects on competition which the competition rules seek to prevent.
-Following the judgment of the Court of Justice of the European Union (CJEU) in Fenin, the OFT will presumably follow the CJEU's approach in future cases (ie, it is likely to find that a public body purchasing products to use as part of its social function would not be an 'undertaking' for the purposes of the CA).
+The OFT's recent guide on the application of the CA to public bodies explains that 'in determining whether a public body is acting as an undertaking in relation to such purchase of goods or services in a market, the economic or non-economic nature of that purchasing activity depends on the end use to which the public body puts the goods or services bought'.
+This is an indication that the OFT will follow the approach of the Court of Justice of the European Union (CJEU) in Fenin in future cases (ie, it is likely to find that a public body purchasing products to use as part of its social function would not be an 'undertaking' for the purposes of the CA).